Open main menu Close main menu

 • Strong links with the engineering industry.

-• Focus on real-world learning: observe the day-to-day activities of engineering sites, and take part in lab work, workshops and debates.
+• Focus on real-world learning: observe the day-to-day activities of engineering sites and participate in lab work, workshops, and debates.

-• Visiting industry experts will give you a real feel for the career opportunities available in electrical engineering.
+• Visiting industry experts will give you a natural feel for the career opportunities available in electrical engineering.

 Qualification pathway